timcraft/inspectbang/README.md

 end
 ```

-And here's how you would inspect the request in a Sinatra application:
+Or you could inspect the request in a Sinatra application like this:

 ```ruby
 get '/' do